For people with persistent lung problems or arthritis due to a Chlamydia co-infection

 by Greg Lee

-How is a can of spoiled tomato sauce just like a lurking Chlamydia pneumonia co-infection?
+How is a can of spoiled tomato soup just like a lurking Chlamydia pneumonia co-infection?

-Similar to spoiled tomato sauce hiding inside a dented can, Chlamydia can lurk inside ticks
+Similar to spoiled tomato soup hiding inside a dented can, Chlamydia can lurk inside ticks

 Chlamydia pneumonia is a bacteria that can be transmitted through an infected tick1 or from an infected person through inhaling contaminated droplets.
-This infection is a major cause of pneumonia.
+This infection is one of the pathogens that can cause pneumonia.
 Once inside a human host, C. pneumonia is taken up by cells in an endosome pouch to destroy the bacteria through phagocytosis.
 Unfortunately, it begins to replicate within the endosome.
 C. pneumoniae can infect elderly, disabled, and healthy adults.
 What are the symptoms of a Chlamydia pneumonia infection?

 Chlamydia can create symptoms similar to Lyme disease